 Parameters callback (callable) - callback must take exactly two arguments, which will be the message being sent (always a list), and the return result of socket.send_multipart(msg) - MessageTracker or None.

 if callback is None, send callbacks are disabled.

-on_send_stream(callback)
+on send stream(callback)

-Same as on_send, but callback will get this stream as first argument callback(stream, msg, status)
+Same as on_send, but callback will get this stream as first argument

 Callback will be passed three arguments: